Hurry! New MacBook Pro with M1 gets shocking price drop in Black Friday deal

 Some Black Friday deals surprise even the folks at Laptop Mag from time to time.
 We got a major shock today when Amazon gave a discount to the world's best laptop — just weeks after it went on sale.
-Oh, and I should mention, it's a MacBook.
+Oh, and I should mention, it's an Apple laptop, which rarely go on sale.

 The MacBook Pro with M1 is $1,249 on Amazon after a $50 discount.
 I know what you're thinking: '$50, that's all you've got?'
-But honestly, we never expected to see the MacBook Pro with M1 go on sale in 2020, let alone during this holiday season.
+Well, we never expected to see the MacBook Pro with M1 go on sale in 2020, let alone during this holiday season.

 It goes without saying: this MacBook Pro with M1 deal is one of the best Black Friday laptop deals, and frankly, one of the most compelling deals we've seen in a long time.